 We are now able to accept applications for the Voluntary Approval Scheme.

-Earlier this year there was a complication which affected the continuation of the ‘Childcare at Home’ Voluntary Approval Scheme, under which you were approved.
+In 2019 there was a complication which affected the continuation of the ‘Childcare at Home’ Voluntary Approval Scheme, under which you were approved.

 The Welsh Government established the ‘Childcare at Home Voluntary Approval Scheme’, sometimes referred to as the “Nanny Scheme” in 2007 as a voluntary scheme, administered by us on the Welsh Government’s behalf.
 Amongst other things, inclusion within the scheme enables parents using an approved nanny, to receive payments for the childcare the nanny provides through a range of UK Government tax and benefits concessions such as Tax Credits, Universal Credit and Tax-Free Childcare, where they are eligible.